-The school community is warm and welcoming, with a strong focus on supporting children with additional needs to help them reach their individual learning goals.
+The school community is warm and welcoming, with a strong focus on supporting children with additional needs and extending children in their learning to help them reach their individual learning goals.
 The school celebrates the unique qualities of each individual student and encourages them to fully participate in the life of their class and school.
+A culture of caring for others and the environment is cultivated through our work in Mini-Vinnies.
+The school is equipped with classroom technology for 21st century learning and has recently purchased Bee-Bot and Edison Robots for STEM and coding activities.
+The school iPads, laptops and computer lab are regularly used by students.

 Our Lady of Lourdes is strongly committed to Aboriginal education and proudly provides many opportunities to all students to increase cultural knowledge of and pride in Aboriginal and Torres Strait Islander cultures.
 The school celebrates NAIDOC Week, Reconciliation and Harmony Day and runs a cultural program called, ‘Culture Yarns’ that aims to increase student knowledge of and pride in their Indigenous identity.
 Students in this program have the opportunity to hear from local members of the Aboriginal community and learn about Aboriginal cultures, both traditional and contemporary.